cedeber/concise-rust-book/src/ch01-07-closures-iterators.md

 let closure_inferred = |i | i + 1 ;
 ```

-We can defined a closure and store the _closure_ in a variable rather than storing the result of the function call.
+We can define a closure and store the _closure_ in a variable rather than storing the result of the function call.

 The first time we call a closure with any value, the compiler infers the type of it and the return type of the closure.
-Those types are the locked into the closure and we get a type error if we try to use a different type with the same closure.
+Those types are the locked into the closure, and we get a type error if we try to use a different type with the same closure.

 ### Capturing the Environment with Closures